Cyber Forensics

 Now let us add the data source.
 Here we have a previously created image file, so we will add the location of that file.

-Next, you will be prompted to Configure the Ingest Module.
+Next, the system will prompt you to configure the Ingest Module.

 Data Source information displays basic metadata.
-Its detailed analysis is displayed at the bottom.
-It can be extracted one after the other.
+At the bottom, we display its detailed analysis.
+You can extract it one after the other.

 Views